TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 32/Job 32.18.md

 ---

-For I am full of words; The spirit within me constraineth me.
+For I am full of words.
+The spirit within me constrains me.